dilshankarunarathne/design-patterns/README.md

 just the same.
 They make it easier to understand new concepts of programming.

 ### Coupling
 Coupling in OOP refers to, how much a class is dependent on another class.
-Think of a time, where we have a class named X. And we instantiate an X object in another class called Y.
-So, the Y class depends on X class.
+Think of a time, where we have a class named X. And we instantiate an X object in another class called Y. So, the Y class depends on X class.
 If we make a change in X, both X and Y might have to be changed, and re-compiled.

 For an example, think of a car.
 If we get a flat tire, we would only have to change the tire that has a flat.
 We don't need to change all the other tires, or any other parts of the car.
-So, the car is a loosly-coupled
+So, the car is a **_loosely-coupled_** system.